Plasticity in Print

 The popularity of this book is spreading fast—and for good reason.
 I believe the formatting of this book is the driving factor behind all the talk.
 I am excited to tell you more about that.

 This book has been specially formatted to encourage cognitive enhancement and neuroplastic change for anybody’s brain.
-It is also specially formatted for readers impacted by neurological impairments and visual spatial issues.
+It is also specially formatted for readers impacted by neurological impairments and visual-spatial issues.
 Here’s an example of what I mean.

 Let’s consider the table of contents in this book for a moment.
-While the table of contents does list the chapters in numerical order, readers will not be able to to pinpoint where chapters are inside the book.
+While the table of contents does list the chapters in numerical order, readers will not be able to pinpoint where chapters are inside the book.
 Readers will have to dig through the book to find specific chapters they want to read.
 Here’s why this is so important.

 The average book typically contains a table of contents that highlights specific page numbers of where chapters can be found in the book.
 This allows readers to pick up the book (even without a bookmark) and easily flip to where they want to be or where they were prior to putting the book down.
 This format does next to nothing for the brain.

 The layout of this book serves to provoke thought, enhance memory and forge neuronal pathways.
 Readers won’t be able to merely rely on bold chapter numbers to tell them where they are in this book or where to go.
-Reading this book will require a bit more more 'thought' and intentionality.
+Reading this book will require a bit more 'thought' and intentionality.

 Whether the reader realizes it or not, their brain will have to adapt to a slightly different formatting style throughout this book.
 This will either force the reader to give up and throw this book away or compel the reader to push through and persevere.
 This can foster brain plasticity on various levels.
 More than anything, the attitude to fight and not give up is what it will take to overcome some of life’s most traumatic events—such as a brain injury.

 If the brain is going to heal or become smarter, it starts with being stretched.
 Sometimes stretching can only occur when people are pushed outside their comfort zone.
 This book will do that.
-Furthermore, each of the chapters in this book are written in the form of the most asked questions and answers about my personal and clinical experiences before and after my traumatic brain injury.
+Furthermore, each of the chapters in this book is written in the form of the most asked questions and answers about my personal and clinical experiences before and after my traumatic brain injury.

 The sections in this book are divided into five groups based upon culinary phrases that match various parts of a professional kitchen.
 These culinary phrases are used to summarize the various stages in the recovery process.